Yutong-Ye/Wish-to-Visit/README.md

 -   Start by cloning the repository, navigate to https://gitlab.com/sry-wtv/wish-to-visit
 -   Enter the project directory by navigating to it.
--   Set up a persistent Docker volume using the command docker volume create ???wtv.
+-   Set up a persistent Docker volume using the command docker volume wtv.
 -   Construct the Docker environment by executing docker compose build.
 -   Initiate the application with the command docker compose up.